 Legal malpractice occurs when an attorney fails to meet ethical standards and breaches his/her legal duties to protect his/her client.
 What does legal malpractice look like?
 Some examples include:

-You are trying to communicate with your attorney about the matters of your case.
-Your attorney, however, fails to return your calls and ultimately proceeds on a settlement without your knowledge or approval.
+You are trying to communicate with your attorney about your case matters.
+However, your attorney fails to return your calls and proceeds on a settlement without your knowledge or approval.

 You hire an attorney that does not have the proper experience required to handle your case.
 As a result of this inexperience, you lose your case when you had a serious argument and evidence to the contrary.

 As a result of legal malpractice, you could begin to feel that you were robbed because of negligence.
 The judicial system that you believed would work in your favor is no longer as trustworthy as you thought it was because of your attorney’s lack of care over your case.

 Legal malpractice can be devastating and cause serious harm to both you and your case.
 Fortunately, if such malpractice occurs, you have options available to you.

 If you believe you are the victim of legal malpractice, one of your options is to file an official complaint with the Florida Bar.
 The Florida Bar investigates each complaint to the fullest extent.
 It will review the complaint’s details to determine if the attorney you hired can and should be punished for his/her negligence regarding your case.
 Such punishments can include suspension of practice, revocation of license to practice (with the opportunity to reapply), restitution of damages, and, in some cases, revocation of license without the future opportunity to reapply.